smartmonkeyio/sm-highway-docs/docs/developer/create_webhooks.md

 In this guide we will overview the lifecycle of events and we will create a new webhook for a custom application.

-If you want a detailed explaination of what are webhooks an review the different use cases visit [the quickstart guide](/developer/webhooks.md).
+If you want a detailed explaination of what webhooks are and review the different use cases visit [the quickstart guide](/developer/webhooks.md).

 ## 1. Configure Webhook events